aeonSolutions/Aeonlabs-Arduino_Hardware_Test_Code/README.md

 </p>

 # Hardware Test Code
 Arduino .ino code to test more than 30 components and functionalities of the hardware electronics I prototype (design, fabricate, and test).
+Make sure to also view my [Main Open Hardware Electronics repository](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/README.md).